blhguo/CellSociety_i/README.md

 * *Drop down menu* - select a default simulation
 * *Guide* - loads the user guide
 * *Open a file...* - choose custom file, **will be treated as whatever type XML file is selected in drop down menu**
+* *Create a custom file* - allows the user to build their own simulation from within the application

 ### In simulations
 * *P* - pauses/plays the simulation